 When life gives you old coffee beans, make dessert.
 Old coffee beans are perfect for making chocolate-covered espresso beans, tiramisu, coffee cake, coffee ice cream, and other coffee flavored desserts.
 Desserts don't rely on the freshest coffee beans to taste amazing, so old coffee beans will do the trick.
 In baking, coffee is a common item to add into chocolate baked goods as coffee enhances the flavor of chocolate.

 Coffee Ice Cubes

 Just like the desserts, coffee ice cubes don't need the freshest coffee to serve its purpose.
-You can make these ahead of time and add them to your iced coffees so that it doesn't dilute.
+You can make these ahead of time and add them to your iced coffees or cold brew so that it doesn't dilute.

 Coffee is a great alternative to chemicals that neutralizes odors, since it contains nitrogen, which helps absorb odors from the air.
 Put some coffee grounds in your garbage can, fridge, shoes, or anywhere that has an odor and the coffee grounds will neutralize it.

 Did you know that coffee can be used to repel insects?
 The caffeine and other compounds in coffee deters insects away.
 It might even help deter fleas away from your pets.
 You can sprinkle coffee grounds around areas you want to be insect free, such as a patio, deck, or your plants.

 Coffee beans are a great tool to use in art!
 The beans itself can be glued to paper or wood, smashed and used, brewed into watercolor "paint," used to dye paper, and etc. The great thing about coffee is that it stains, so the possibilities are endless.